RodeoYeeHa/behave2unitgen/README.md

     }

-This Unit-test will fail for there is no Testmethod in it so far.
-As you can see, i extended the Class-level Annotations with "@Story".
-I use this annotation to reference the story i want to write a Unittest for.
+This Unit Test will fail because there is no test method so far.
+As you can see, i extended the code with the  Annotations @Story.
+I use this Annotation to reference the story i want to write a Unit Test for.

 Another thing you might have noticed is the @FixMethodOrder-Annotation.
-Usually, all Unit-Tests should be independant of each another, so the order in with the methods are called are not predictable in JUnit 4 by default.
+Usually, all Unit Tests should be independant of each another, so the order in which the methods are called are not predictable in JUnit 4 by default.

-Our Scenario constists of tree steps: "Given" (the pre-condition), "When" (the condition) and "Then".
-It can be very useful to split these three steps into separate test-methods.
-If we do this, we need to make shure, that the methods are called in the right order (e.g. "Given" before or with "When").
+In out story a scenario constists of tree steps: "Given..." (the pre-condition), "When..." (the condition) and "Then...".
+It can be very useful to split these three steps into separate test methods.
+If we do this, we need to make shure, that the methods are called in the right order (e.g. the @Given-Annotated method should be called before or together with the @When-Annotated one).

-Normally, it is not a good idea to make test-method dependant of each another.
-In this case, it helps us to implement the three steps separately within the Unit-Test.
+Normally, it is not a good idea to make test method dependent of each another.
+In this special case, it helps us to implement the three steps separately within the Unit Test.
 Therefore, we use the @FixMethodOrder-Annotation.

 Implementing the @Given
 -----------------------